kmalhotra/file-upload/README.md

 ## Setup Instructions

 1. Install Docker
-2. Run "docker-compose up -d"
+2. Run "docker-compose up -d".
+Note: This might take sometime for the first time, since all the dependencies are downloaded, subsiquent builds will be faster.
 3. Follow Logs "docker-compose logs -f"

 ##API Details: